The Summer of the Beautiful White Horse: Plot summary

 After a short time of riding, Mourad wanted to ride alone on the horse.
-Aram had the same longing, but when he sat on the horse and kicked its muscles it reared and snorted and raced forward, eventually dropping Aram off its back.
+Aram had the same longing, but when he sat on the horse and kicked its muscles it reared and snorted and raced forward towards the vineyard of Dikran Halabian, eventually dropping Aram off its back.
 After half an hour they found the horse and hid it in the barn of a deserted vineyard of a farmer named Fetvajian which had once been his pride.

-That afternoon, an Assyrian farmer named John Byro—an Assyrian friend of the Garoghlanians—came to Aram's house.
+That afternoon, an Assyrian farmer named John Byro—a friend of the Garoghlanians—came to Aram's house.
 He reported to Aram's mother that his white horse which had been stolen a month ago was still missing.
 Hearing this, Aram concludes that, Mourad must have had the horse for a long time.
 Khosrove, who was at Aram's house when Byro came, shouted -“it's no harm" to such an extent that Byro was forced to leave to avoid responding.

 Aram ran to Mourad to inform him about Byro's arrival.
 Aram also pleads with Mourad not to return the horse until he could learn to ride.
 Mourad disagrees saying that Aram would take at least a year to learn, but promises he would keep it for six months at most.
 This became a routine.
 Mourad came daily to pick Aram to ride, and Aram continuously fell off the horse's back after every attempt.
 Two weeks later, when they were going to take the horse back to its hiding place, they met John Byro on the road.
 The farmer was extremely surprised.
-He recognized his horse but refused to believe that the boys had stolen it.
+He recognized his horse but refused to believe that the boys had stolen it due to their tribe's fame for being honest and truthful.
 Later the boys return the horse quietly.
 That afternoon Byro came to Aram's house to inform that the stolen horse has been returned.
 He thanks God because the horse has become better tempered and well behaved too.
+Khosrove responded to him by shouting "Quiet, man, quiet.
+Your horse has been returned.
+Pay no attention to it."